jvorhauer/monitoring-valves/README.md

 ## Important!

 This Valve has only been tested with Tomcat 7!
-The Java Development Kit (JDK) version used to compile the sources is 1.8.0_25, but the Maven compiler plugin was instructed to use 1.7 source and target versions.
+The Java Development Kit (JDK) version used to compile the sources is 11, and the Maven compiler plugin was instructed to use 11 source and target versions.

+## Build

+Use the included Maven wrapper to build this project.
+For example `./mvnw clean verify`.

+And use `./mvnw package` to create the required **metrics-valve.jar**.